Individual unemployability (IU) is a designation that certifies a veteran’s medical condition as making him or her unable to work in any capacity.

-What is the difference between a 100% rating and Total Disability based on Individual Unemployability?
+What Is the Difference Between a 100% Rating and Total Disability Based on Individual Unemployability?

 The VA assigns disability evaluations from 0% to 100% in 10% increments.
 Your disability rating depends on the severity of your service-connected condition.
 For each degree of disability, the VA has a description of the symptoms a veteran must have in order to qualify for that rating.
 For example, in order to receive a 50% rating for migraines, you must experience “completely prostrating and prolonged attacks productive of severe economic inadaptability.”
 When a Veteran receives a 100% rating, it means that a veteran is totally disabled due to that service-connected condition.

-How do I qualify for Individual Unemployability?
+How Do You Qualify for Individual Unemployability?

 - You must have one service-connected disability rated at least 60%; OR

+2a.
 You have multiple service-connected disabilities with a combined total rating of at least 70%; AND

 For example, if you are service-connected at 60% for coronary artery disease due to Agent Orange exposure and as a result of a severe heart attack due to your coronary artery disease, you are unable to continue working; you would meet the qualifications for IU.

-The above is just a guideline; the VA rules contain many nuances and expectations to receiving a 100% rating or IU.
+The above is just a guideline; the VA rules contain many nuances and expectations for receiving a 100% rating or IU.
 For example, did you know that there are instances where you can work and still receive Individual Unemployability?
 Also, there are instances where several disabilities are considered one disability for the purposes of calculating one 60% disability and one 40% disability.

-Can the VA reduce my 100% total rating or my IU?
+Can the VA Reduce My 100% Total Rating or My IU?

 To reduce your total rating, the VA has the burden to show that your service-connected condition has undergone “material improvement” under the ordinary conditions of life.
 To reduce a 100% rating based on IU, the VA must demonstrate actual employability.
 If the VA is attempting to reduce your rating, you are entitled to certain due process rights.